LivingSynthesis/Vortex-Orbit/README.md

 Each mode is defined by a set of up to 8 colors, and a pattern for those colors.

 ### Selecting the colors
-To modify the colors, navigate to the mode you want to update, then press and hold A until you see yellow lights then release.
+To modify the colors, navigate to the mode you want to update, then press and hold A until you see yellow lights, then release.
 From here, you will see the current colors displayed on the orbit.
 Press A (next) and B (previous) to navigate to the color you want to change, then press and hold A to enter color selection for that color.
 From here, press A and B to pick the color range you want, then press and hold A to select.